 The trucking company had already approached the attorney for Eric’s family with several inadequate settlement offers.
 Their attorney knew that a trial would likely award Eric’s estate a substantial sum, and he counseled the family to hold out for a comparable settlement offer.
 In the meantime, though, they were having trouble meeting their expenses following the loss of the family’s primary earner.
 The attorney told them to call USClaims.

-If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to a motor vehicle accident case, call USClaims today at 1-877-USCLAIMS.
+If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to a motor vehicle accident case, USClaims can help provide the financial support you need.